hyperdriveguy/monopoly-bank/README.md

 * Auctions directory (NEW)
     * Individual auction page
     * Create, bid on, and complete property auctions
+* Loans directory (NEW)
+    * Individual loan page
+    * Apply for loans and make payments
+    * Banker can manage loan settings and notifications
 * Error pages
     * 404
     * 403